-After conda and PyPi, more Python packages can be installed from local directories via the paths argument.
-This is useful for basilisk clients vendoring Python packages that are not available in standard repositories.
-While paths expects absolute paths for general usage, this will be autogenerated in a package development context - see BasiliskEnvironment for details.
+While paths expects absolute paths for general usage, this will be auto-generated in a package development context - see BasiliskEnvironment for details.

 It is also good practice to explicitly list the versions of the dependencies of all desired packages.
-This protects against future changes in the behavior of your code if conda's solver decides to use a different version of a dependency.
+This protects against future changes in the behavior of your code if the pip dependency resolver decides to use a different version of a dependency.
 To identify appropriate versions of dependencies, we suggest:

-- 1. Creating a fresh conda environment with the desired packages, using packages= in setupBasiliskEnv. - Calling listPackages on the environment to identify any relevant dependencies and their versions. - 3.
+- 1. Creating a fresh virtual environment with the desired packages, using packages= in setupBasiliskEnv. - Calling listPackages on the environment to identify any relevant dependencies and their versions. - 3.
 Including those dependencies in the packages= argument for future use.
 (It is helpful to mark dependencies in some manner, e.g., with comments, to distinguish them from the actual desired packages.)